 “They’re given beer to increase their appetite!”

-I’m sure when talking about Kobe beef with your friends some of these statements have mentioned.
-Disappointingly, although these rumors create quite the image in one’s head, there is no evidence to suggest any of these techniques are used, or that they improve the texture, marbling or flavor of the Kobe meat itself.
+I’m sure when talking about the famous Japanese Kobe beef with your friends, some of these statements have been mentioned.
+Disappointingly, although these rumors create quite the image in one’s head, there is no evidence to suggest any of these techniques are used, or that they improve the texture, yield a high degree of marbling, or enhance the flavor of the Kobe beef itself.

-Kobe beef is one of several breeds of wagyu, and arguably the most well-known internationally.
+Kobe beef is one of several breeds of wagyu (an umbrella term for domestic Japanese beef), and arguably the most well-known internationally.
 It is made from purebred Tajima cattle which have a high concentration of soft fat marbling throughout the meat.
-This fat has a low melting point which when cooked, results in some of the most tender and juicy melt-in-your-mouth meat that is so desired across the world.
-The cows were first introduced as work cattle used for rice cultivation and agriculture around the 2nd Century.
-Although it has been around for centuries, it only really started to gain international popularity in the 1980s and 1990s.
+This fat has a low melting point which when cooked, results in some of the most tender and juicy melt-in-your-mouth meat that is highly desired across the world.
+The cows were first introduced as work cattle used for rice cultivation and agriculture around the 2nd century.
+And although Kobe beef has been around for centuries, this brand of wagyu only really started to gain international popularity in the 1980s and 1990s.

-Only the meat from Japanese Black Tajima cow, which originates from Kobe, that carries a full lineage and quality criteria can be qualified as Kobe beef.
-Due to this, all Kobe beef is classified as wagyu beef, but only a small proportion of wagyu beef is Kobe beef.
+Only the meat from Japanese Black Tajima-gyu breed of cattle, which originates from Kobe, that carries a full lineage and quality criteria can be qualified as Kobe beef.
+Due to this, all Kobe beef is classified as wagyu beef, but just a small proportion of wagyu beef is Kobe beef.
 Only 0.06 percent of beef consumed in Japan is Kobe beef.

-There is a grading system for wagyu beef which, to the untrained eye, might not make any sense.
+There is a grading system for wagyu beef which, to the untrained eye, might not make any sense, but is used to categorize high-grade wagyu beef.
 There are two categories: yield grade and quality grade.

-The yield grade relates to the cutability of the meat.
+The yield grade relates to the cutability of the wagyu beef.
 This refers to the proportion of meat that can be obtained from the cow such as loin, rib, and chuck.

 Grade A: Above Standard